-The Counseling Center also provides group counseling to students on a number of topics such as social anxiety, grief, and women's empowerment.
-Groups provide a caring context in which you can talk confidentially with other students who share your concerns or experiences.
+Counseling and Health Promotion Services also provides group counseling to students on a number of topics.
+Groups provide a caring context in which you can talk with other students who share your concerns or experiences.
 A group can be a wonderful source of feedback, support, and creative ideas for how to cope with challenges.
-All groups are led by Counseling Center counselors and/or student counselor interns.
+All groups are led by CHPS counselors and/or student counselor interns.

 Group counseling is offered every semester.
-A Counseling Center counselor can help you determine your eligibility for group counseling and your alternatives if there is not a suitable on-campus group.
+A CHPS counselor can help you determine your eligibility for group counseling and your alternatives if there is not a suitable on-campus group.

 If you are interested in participating in a group, please contact us.
-Students are generally required to register for groups before attending.
 If you have ideas for a group that would interest you, please let us know!

 Students who need more long-term counseling services in order to focus on more intensive psychological needs may be referred to community resources.
 Students are responsible for the cost of these off-campus services.
 Referrals will be made with students’ needs in mind and the counselor will follow-up with the student to ensure that a successful referral was made.